Russia, Ukraine trade drone claims over Black Sea | Law-Order

 Russia, Ukraine trade drone claims over Black Sea

-Natalia Humeniuk, a spokesperson for Ukraine's southern group of forces, said Russian forces were using the drones more frequently after Ukrainian air defence units proved successful at shooting down at least two A-50 surveillance aircraft.
+Natalia Humeniuk, a spokesperson for Ukraine's southern group of forces, said Russia was using the drones more frequently after Ukrainian air defence units proved successful at shooting down at least two A-50 surveillance aircraft.
 "In the past 24 hours, we observed more than 200 reconnaissance drones in our area of responsibility from Odesa to Zaporizhzhia," she told national television.

-Russia and Ukraine traded claims on Monday on downing enemy drones over the Black sea, with both sides apparently devoting increasing attention to developing and using unmanned aircraft.
+Russia and Ukraine claimed to have downed each other's drones over the Black Sea on Monday, with both sides apparently devoting increasing attention to developing and using unmanned aircraft in their more than two-year-old war.

 Russia's Defence Ministry, writing on the Telegram messaging app, said its air defence units had intercepted six Ukrainian drones attempting to carry out a "terrorist attack".
-It said two more drones were downed over the border region of Belgorod.
+The governor of Russia's border region of Belgorod, Vyachelsav Gladkov, wrote on Telegram that defence units had downed 19 airborne targets and Ukrainian shelling of the region had injured 10 people.

-Military publications describe the Forpost as a Russian version of a reconnaissance drone used for decades by Israel and capable of carrying our surveillance at an altitude of 5 kilometres (3 miles) continuously for 16 hours.
-Natalia Humeniuk, a spokesperson for Ukraine's southern group of forces, said Russian forces were using the drones more frequently after Ukrainian air defence units proved successful at shooting down at least two A-50 surveillance aircraft.
+Military publications describe the Forpost as a Russian version of a reconnaissance drone used for decades by Israel and capable of carrying our surveillance at an altitude of 5 km (3 miles) continuously for 16 hours.
+Natalia Humeniuk, a spokesperson for Ukraine's southern group of forces, said Russia was using the drones more frequently after Ukrainian air defence units proved successful at shooting down at least two A-50 surveillance aircraft.

 "In the past 24 hours, we observed more than 200 reconnaissance drones in our area of responsibility from Odesa to Zaporizhzhia," she told national television.
 "They were a bit fewer today, but the enemy carries on with reconnaissance.
 They clearly need to compensate for the A-50."